 The short answer is No. Most communities in this area allow the property to be held as an investment, a place for recreation, or as a future homesite.
-Many see buying land as a type of savings account, others simply choose to buy land first, and build on their own schedule.
+Many simply choose to buy land first, and build on their own schedule.

-The dues primarily maintain the paved roads and the common areas (please click on the community name to see their specific protective covenants)
+The dues primarily maintain the roads and the common areas.
+(Please click on the community name to see their specific protective covenants)

 How much earnest money do I need to put down?